FerniCuesta/taller-master-ugr/README.md

 2. **Complete `OUTCOMES.md`** with:

-   **Exercise 1 - Merging & Conflicts**:
+   **Part 1 - Merging & Conflicts**:
    - Commands used to create branches and make conflicting changes
    - Output from `git merge` showing the conflict
    - The conflict markers you saw in your file
    - How you resolved the conflict
    - `git log --graph --oneline --all` showing merge commit

-   **Exercise 2 - Tags & Stashing**:
+   **Part 2 - Tags**:
-   - Commands for creating annotated tags
+   - Commands for creating annotated and lightweight tags
    - Output from `git tag` and `git show v1.0`
-   - Demonstration of stash workflow
-   - Output from `git stash list` and `git stash show`

-   **Exercise 3 - Multiple Remotes**:
-   - Output from `git remote -v` before and after adding remotes
-   - Commands for adding, renaming, removing remotes
-   - Demonstration of fetch/push to specific remotes
+   - Comparison between annotated and lightweight tags
-   - Explanation of when multiple remotes are useful
+   - Explanation of when to use each type of tag

 3. **Document your challenges**:
    - How did you approach your first merge conflict?
+   - Any difficulties understanding conflict markers?
-   - Any confusion about when to use stash vs. commit?
+   - Confusion about when to use annotated vs. lightweight tags?
-   - Difficulties understanding remote tracking?
    - What resources did you use to solve problems?

 4. **Reflect deeply**:
    - How does merge conflict resolution work?
    - When would you use tags in a real project?
-   - Why is stash useful instead of always committing?
-   - Real-world scenarios for multiple remotes (forks, open source, etc.)
+   - What's the difference between tags and branches?
+   - How do tags help with versioning and releases?

 ### Step 3: Commit Your Documentation